ieatkillerbees/squinones.github.io/_posts/2015-03-16-tech-conference-sessions-are-too-short.md

 layout: post
 description: Is it possible this dual-format system is limiting what we can actually get out of conferences?
 category: community
+comments: true
 tags:
   - speaking
 ---
-#Tech Conference Sessions are Too Short

 Hear me out.

 The majority of sessions at the conferences I attend are of the 30-50 minute speaker-and-slides variety.
 Now, I love these kinds of sessions, both as an attendee, and as a speaker.
 It's a good amount of time to deliver a fair-to-middle resolution look at a topic.
 I like to give and audience enough information to begin to intelligently researching a topic on their own.
 From the presenter side of things, a one hour slot isn't too overwhelming to prepare and not particularly taxing once you have a chance to break in your voice a bit.